kirill-markin/chatgpt-telegram-bot-telegraf/README.md

     DATABASE_URL=replace_with_your_database_url

     # You can change the settings path if needed
+    # Path can be URL to static file or local file
     SETTINGS_PATH=./settings/private_en.yaml

     # Optional: Set the maximum tokens for trial users, default is 0 (no trial)